 - some foods and drinks

-- certain cancer treatments, including surgery on the neck or radiation on the chest
+- certain cancer treatments, including surgery on the neck or radiation therapy on the chest

 Risk factors that may increase the likelihood of an esophageal spasm include: